kobayutapon/meta-nxp-connectivity/README.md

 # i.MX MPU Matter platform

-We currently support 8 i.MX MPU platforms, which are the i.MX93 FRDM, the i.MX93 EVK, the i.MX8M Mini EVK, the i.MX6ULL EVK, the i.MX8ULP EVK, the i.MX91 EVK, the i.MX91 QSB and the i.MX91 FRDM.
+We currently support 8 i.MX MPU platforms, which are the i.MX93 FRDM, the i.MX93 EVK, the i.MX8M Mini EVK, the i.MX6ULL EVK, the i.MX8ULP EVK, the i.MX91 EVK, the i.MX91 QSB, the i.MX91 FRDM and the i.MX95 15x15 EVK.
 For more details, please refer to the [NXP i.MX MPU Matter Platform](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/mpu-linux-hosted-matter-development-platform:MPU-LINUX-MATTER-DEV-PLATFORM).

 <a name="How-to-build-the-Yocto-image"></a>